A guide to NZ Superannuation

 Earlier speaking on TV3's The Nation on Saturday, English said there was room for change in the superannuation scheme, which meant a change to the retirement age or the formula for calculating super.

-Watch the video of Bill English announcing the changes.
-(Ross Giblin /Dominion Post)
+Bill English announcing the changes.
+(Ross Giblin / Dominion Post)